trustedci/OSCRP/OSCRP.md

 We do make the assumption that the institution where Open Science takes place has some kind of security professional at some level,  in addition to a defined or de facto IT person, regardless of whether that person is directly attached to the science project or is at the institutional level.

+**If you utilize this document and find it useful, your acknowledgement of that (and other feedback) is requested by sending an email to *info@trustedci.org***

 <!-- <a name="#introduction" / >-->

 ## 4. Introduction